sporksmith/walking-onions-wip/specs/03-voting-and-authorities.md

 The ParamSections from the consensus are used verbatim as the bodies of the `client-params` and `relay-params` fields.

 The fields that appear in each RelaySNIPInfo determine what goes into the SNIPRouterData for each relay.
-Extra fields may be copied from the Meta section into the ENDIVERouterData depending on the meta document.
-(XXXX spec this)
+To build the relay section, first decide which relays appear according to the `key_min_count` field in the RelayRules.
+Then collate relays across all the votes by their keys, and see which ones are listed.
+For each key that appears in at least `key_min_count` votes, apply the RelayRules to each section of the RelayInfos for that key.

 The sig_params section is derived from fields in the meta section.
-(XXXX spec this)
+Fields with identical names are simply copied; Lifespan values are copied to the corresponding documents (snip-lifetime as the lifespan for SNIPs and ENDIVEs, and c and s-param-lifetime as the lifespan for ParamDocs).

+To compute the signature nonce, use the signature digest algorithm to compute the digest of each input vote body, sort those digests lexicographically, and concatenate and hash those digests again.

 Indices are built according to named IndexRules, and grouped accoring to fields in the meta section.
-(XXXX spec this once we know what indices we need.)
-Adding new IndexRule currently requires a new consensus-method.

-> XXXX Be explicit about lifespans in the vote and how they determine the
-> lifespan of the legacy consensus, the lifespan of the ENDIVE, and the
-> lifespan of the SNIPs.

-> XXXX Explain how to compute the nonce(s?) used for signing the consensus
-> and its SNIPs.
+See "Constructing Indices" below.

+> (At this point extra fields may be copied from the Meta section of
+> each RelayInfo into the ENDIVERouterData depending on the meta
+> document; we do not, however, currently specify any case where this
+> is done.)

+### Constructing indices

+After having build the list of relays, the authorities construct and encode the indices that appear in the endives.
+The voted-upon GenericIndexRule values in the IndexSection of the consensus say how to build the indices in the endive, as follows.

+An `EdIndex` is built using the IndexType_Ed25519Id value, with the provided prefix and suffix values.
+Authorities don't need to expand this index in the ENDIVE, since the relays can compute it deterministically.

+An `RSAIndex` is built using the IndexType_RSAId type.
+Authorities don't need to expand this index in the ENDIVE, since the relays can compute it deterministically.

+A `BwIndex` is built using the IndexType_Weighted type.
+Each relay a weight equal to some specified bandwidth field in its consensus RelayInfo.
+If a relay is missing any of the `required_flags` in its meta section, or if it does not have the specified bandwidth field, that relay's weight becomes 0.

+A `WeightedIndex` is built by computing a BwIndex, and then transforming each relay in the list according to the flags that it has set.
+Relays that match any set of flags in the WeightedIndex rule get their bandwidths multiplied by _all_ WeightVals that apply.
+Some WeightVals are computed according to special rules, such as "Wgg", "Weg", and so on.
+These are taken from the current dir-spec.txt.

+For both BwIndex and WeightedIndex values, authorities MUST scale the computed outputs so that no value is greater than UINT32_MAX;
+they MUST do by shifting all values right by lowest number of bits that achieves this.

+> We could specify a more precise algorithm, but this is simpler.

 ## Computing a legacy consensus.

-> XXXX This is a point where I will need to come back once we have all
+> X This is a point where I will need to come back once we have all
 > the fields in the SNIPs and the votes straightened out, and specify
 > each and every field.
 The main idea here is that we should be able to
 > define a not-too-hard deterministic transformation from the consensus